Rivacindela hudsoni: Physiology

-Due to the R. hudsoni’s habitat being hot and dry, they rely on high resting metabolic rates to maintain optimal body temperatures at all times.
+Due to the R. hudsoni's habitat being hot and dry, they rely on high resting metabolic rates to maintain optimal body temperatures at all times.
 This is important as running speed is positively correlated with body temperature and therefore aids the beetles in prey capture.
-This, combined with the length ratio of their femur and tibia, and the slender nature of the beetle’s legs is what allows them to run so quickly across substrates.
+This, combined with the length ratio of their femur and tibia, and the slender nature of the beetle's legs is what allows them to run so quickly across substrates.
+While many of their specific internal structures have not been studied thoroughly, scientists have compiled a decent amount of research on tiger beetles' digestive and nervous system.